hortonworks-gallery/ambari-iframe-view/README.md

 export PATH=$PATH:$M2
 ```

-- To deploy the iFrame view, run below
+- To deploy the iFrame view, run below.
+On non-sandbox env, these steps should be run on node running Ambari server
 ```
 #Pull code (pom.xml, view.xml, index.html)
 cd